OWASP/www-committee-project/handbook/lifecycle.md

 - CONTRIBUTING.md : helpful file indicating to users how to contribute to the project
 - README.md : a quick description that somewhat perusing the github repository (instead of the webpage) would see

+### Leadership
+Projects can add leaders (up to a maximum as defined in the [Project Policy]()) by editing the leaders.md file and adding a name with email address to the list.
+The person will be officially added, provided no formatting issues with the file, within 24 hours.
+Similarly, leaders can be changed or removed through editing the leaders.md file.

 ### Applying for Promotion
 When a project wishes to be promoted from one level to the next, the project leaders should review the information from the Project Committee on [Promotions](https://owasp.org/www-committee-project/#div-promotions).
 Be sure to consider all aspects related to the level **the project wishes to acquire**.
 When ready for promotion, use the form or method indicated on the Project Committee [Promotions](https://owasp.org/www-committee-project/#div-promotions) page.